 Sometimes you have to read between the lines to find a diagnosis.

 Not every case of heart disease is as dramatic as what you see on Grey’s Anatomy.
-In fact, according to a report from Harvard Health Publishing, some 45 percent of heart attacks are categorized as silent myocardial infarctions (SMIs)—meaning that “when they occur, their symptoms lack the intensity of a classic heart attack.”
+In fact, according to a 2017 report from Harvard Health Publishing, some 45 percent of heart attacks are categorized as silent myocardial infarctions (SMIs), meaning that “when they occur, their symptoms lack the intensity of a classic heart attack.”
 And, according to the Centers for Disease Control and Prevention (CDC), approximately half of all men who die of coronary heart disease have no previous symptoms whatsoever.

-But if not every heart disease diagnosis is glaringly obvious, then how are doctors—let alone you—supposed to know when your ticker is calling out for help?
-Getting a routine check-up is always a good way to maintain your health, of course, but you should also memorize these silent signs of heart disease so you know if and when to seek emergency treatment.
+But if not every heart disease diagnosis is glaringly obvious, then how are doctors—let alone you—supposed to know if your ticker’s a time bomb?
+Getting a routine checkup is a good place to start, but it also pays to learn these silent signs of a heart attack so you know if and when to seek emergency treatment.

 According to the American Heart Association, unexplainable fatigue is one of the most common silent signs of heart disease.
-That’s because when the heart is unable to pump an adequate amount of blood throughout the body, the circulatory system responds by diverting blood away from less vital organs like the muscles in the limbs.
-This, in turn, causes the tiredness that patients with heart disease experience.
+That’s because when the heart is unable to pump an adequate amount of blood throughout the body, the circulatory system responds by diverting blood away from less vital organs, like the muscles in your limbs.
+This, in turn, causes the tiredness that patients with heart disease often experience.

 Pressure in the Center of the Chest

-Feeling sick to your stomach could be a sign that you accidentally ate some expired sushi, but it could also be a silent sign that your heart isn’t working like it’s supposed to.
-This happens because heart disease diverts blood away from the digestive system, thereby causing unpleasant digestive issues.
+Feeling sick to your stomach?
+It could be because that sushi you ate at lunch was past its prime—or it could be a silent sign your heart isn’t working like it’s supposed to.
+This happens because, during a heart attack, the heart diverts blood away from the digestive system, thereby causing unpleasant gastrointestinal issues.

-In serious scenarios, lightheadedness can be one of the silent signs of heart disease.
+If you’re experiencing serious lightheadedness, it could be your heart crying out for help.
 This occurs because, when your heart isn’t working effectively, your major organs—like your brain—are getting less blood and therefore can’t function properly.
 Usually, you can differentiate dizziness caused by heart disease from less serious lightheadedness thanks to the accompanying symptoms.

 Shortness of Breath

 Unless you’re running a 5K or taking an intense spinning class, you shouldn’t be gasping for air like your life depends on it.
 “New shortness of breath with exertion can be concerning,” notes Dr. Gatz.
 If you find yourself short of breath while sleeping or watching TV, this could be because blood is backing up in your pulmonary veins and leaking into your lungs where it shouldn’t be.
-And while you’re brushing up on your health knowledge, here are 23 Crucial Facts About Heart Health Every Woman Should Know.

-Pain experienced anywhere in the upper body could be a symptom of heart disease—not just the chest.
-According to the Cleveland Clinic, when the heart is having difficulty, “it triggers nerves” that can be felt elsewhere.
-So if you’re dealing with discomfort in either of your arms, your back, your neck, your jaw, or your stomach and you can’t explain why, then it might be time to get your heart checked out—just to be safe.
+Pain anywhere in your upper body could be a symptom of heart disease—not just your chest.
+According to the Cleveland Clinic, when the heart is having difficulty functioning, it activates nerves that can trigger pain elsewhere in the body.
+So, if you’re dealing with discomfort in your back and you can’t explain why, it might be time to get your heart checked out—just to be safe.

-Sleep problems aren’t just a risk factor for heart disease, but they’re also a symptom.
-Thanks to things like shortness of breath and heart palpitations, many a heart disease patient report experiencing sleep disturbances like sleep apnea, orthopnea, and insomnia in the months leading up to a heart disease diagnosis.
+Sleep problems aren’t just a risk factor for heart disease—they’re also a symptom.
+The shortness of breath and heart palpitations often associated with heart disease are a frequent precursor to sleep disturbances like sleep apnea, orthopnea, and insomnia in the months leading up to a heart disease diagnosis.
 The good news?
 Those sleep disturbances usually subside once their root causes are treated.

 Feeling confused isn’t necessarily a sign that something’s amiss with your brain.
 According to the American Heart Association, heart failure directly impacts how much sodium is in your blood, and this, in turn, can lead to confusion and impaired thinking.

 You can once again thank impaired blood flow for this subtle heart attack symptom.
-Basically, because a heart attack causes the blood vessels throughout the body to narrow, it limits the amount of blood your extremities receive and therefore causes them to go numb.
-And if you want to avoid experiencing these symptoms, then stock up on these 40 Heart Foods To Eat After 40.
+Because a heart attack causes the blood vessels throughout the body to narrow, it limits the amount of blood your extremities receive and therefore causes them to go numb.
+And for more helpful health facts, here are 50 Subtle Health Symptoms You Should Never Ignore.